 This section explains the criteria used to determine if a student is eligible to access the School Bus Program (SBP).
 To access a school bus service, a student must:

 - meet all of the eligibility criteria detailed below — criteria 1 (or be granted an exemption to criterion 1), 2 and 3 (eligible student)

-- fall into a special category permitting travel, despite otherwise being ineligible (special category traveler), or
+- fall into a special category permitting travel, despite otherwise being ineligible (special category traveller)

-- be permitted to travel upon paying a fare (fare paying traveler)
+- be permitted to travel upon paying a fare (fare paying traveller).

-Eligible students and special category travelers access SBP services at no cost.
+Eligible students and special category travellers access SBP services at no cost.

 Students are expected to use public transport where a service is available within 1.6km (measured by shortest practicable route) of their home or closer to their home than the nearest school bus service.
 This applies to both students applying to access the SBP at no cost and to fare paying passengers.

 Where school and public transport services overlap, students must be allocated to public transport services prior to school bus services, as long as this ensures a safe and economically responsible outcome.

 In making travel allocations the Department and the Department of Transport consider:

 - cost implications